 As many couples will take out joint finance such as bank loans, overdrafts and mortgages, their affairs will be interlinked in the event of financial difficulties.
 While you might hear the term joint IVA this is not strictly speaking correct.
-We will now take a look at how couples may be able to address their financial difficulties and arrange a joint IVA in all but name.
+We will now take a look at how couples and families may be able to address their financial difficulties and arrange a joint IVA in all but name.

-As the term IVA suggests, individual voluntary arrangement, it is not possible to arrange an IVA in the names of two people.
+As the term suggests, individual voluntary arrangement, it is not possible to arrange one in the names of two people.
 Instead, where both parties are having financial difficulties it is possible to take out individual IVAs and then “interlock” these arrangements.
 They will be administered together with one joint payment made each month towards their combined debts.
 The fact that interlocking IVAs are effectively managed as one arrangement will also save money on administration expenses leaving more to go towards outstanding debts.

 Many people fail to fully understand the concept of joint debts with a general assumption that both parties are responsible for “their share”.
 In reality, if one party to a joint debt was to apply for an IVA then the other party would be responsible (in full) for making future payments towards that debt.
-In this circumstance the joint debt would not be part of the IVA.
+In this circumstance, the joint debt would not be part of the arrangement.
 However, if both parties take out an interlocking IVA, then repayments will be made as part of the overall arrangement.

 It is also worth noting at this point that there is no requirement to have joint debts in order to arrange interlocking IVAs.
-The fact that there is some form of financial dependence between both parties is often enough to create interlocking IVAs.
+The fact that there is some form of financial dependence between both parties is often enough to create interlocking arrangements.

-IVAs then this will depend on both parties individually meeting the criteria for their own IVA.
-On occasion one party may see their IVA application rejected by creditors which can leave both parties vulnerable to legal action.
+As soon as you go down the path of interlocking IVAs and approach your creditors to warn of your financial situation, there can be potential repercussions.
+If two parties decide to go for interlocking IVAs then this will depend on both parties individually meeting the criteria for their own arrangement.
+On occasion, one party may see their application rejected by creditors which can leave both parties vulnerable to legal action.
 Indeed, if one IVA was to be rejected by creditors then this may impact the ability of the other individual to secure their own IVA.

 In some circumstances this could lead to bankruptcy proceedings unless some other form of formal debt repayment plan could be arranged.

 Under normal circumstances, debt balances are written off at the end of an IVA assuming that the individual has fulfilled all of their legal and financial obligations.
-As we mentioned above, the only exception to this rule relates to join debts where a solvent party would still be expected to repay the full amount.
+As we mentioned above, the only exception to this rule relates to joint debts where a solvent party would still be expected to repay the full amount.
 The situation also becomes a little more complicated when joint debts are guaranteed by a third party.
 In the event that both parties entered into an “interlocking” IVA then the guarantor would be legally obliged to cover the outstanding debt per the original agreement.

-While in theory there is no such thing as a joint IVA it is possible to arrange stand-alone IVAs for each party and then “interlock” them.
+While in theory there is no such thing as a joint IVA it is possible to arrange stand-alone arrangements for each party and then “interlock” them.
 Creditors often prefer this arrangement because it combines the power of two incomes, gives a better balance and is also more cost-effective with regards to administration fees.
-The first step towards “interlocking” IVAs is an application by each party to secure their own IVA.
+The first step towards “interlocking” IVAs is an application by each party to secure their own arrangements.